rzommers/MotorModel/rtd/source/index.md

 While the supporting MFEM and MISO libraries are made in C++, the code that is used to run an analysis is written in Python.
 Any work with Python must come after all of the above dependencies are installed.

 Python must be installed as a systems package.
 Another package, patch, is also required to install one of the dependencies.
-Patch is included with WSL [confirm information], but may need to be manually installed if you are using another platform.
+Patch is included with WSL, but may need to be manually installed if you are using another platform.

 ```
-sudo apt-get install python
+sudo apt install python
-sudo apt-get install patch
+sudo apt install patch
 ```

 ## Environment Setup